Fluctuation Spectra and Force Generation in Non-equilibrium Systems: Conclusion

 In particular, while the fluctuation spectrum of equilibrium fluids vanishes at the molecular scale, so that force oscillations are seen at the molecular lengthscale (e.g. \cite{horn1981direct}), it is the case that a hydrodynamic system with a force oscillation wavelength much larger than the molecular lengthscale {\em must be out of equilibrium} (because the thermal fluctuation spectrum, $G\sim k^2$, is monotonic).
 As a corollary, out-of-equilibrium systems can exhibit force oscillations with wavelengths significantly longer than the size of the active particles.
 More generally, because time reversal symmetry requires equilibrium \cite{pomeau1982symetrie}, it would appear prudent to examine the time correlations in the systems we have studied here.
-Additionally, another form of an ``active fluid" can be constructed in a pure system using, for example, a thermally non-equilibrium steady state; temperature fluctuations in such a system have been observed to give rise to long-range Casimir-like behavior \cite{kirkpatrick2013giant,aminov2015fluctuation}.
+Additionally, another form of an ``active fluid'' can be constructed in a pure system using, for example, a thermally non-equilibrium steady state; temperature fluctuations in such a system have been observed to give rise to long-range Casimir-like behavior \cite{kirkpatrick2013giant,aminov2015fluctuation}.
 Hence, an intriguing possibility suggested by our analysis is that rather than tuning forces by controlling the nature (e.g., dielectric properties \cite{french2010long}) of the bounding walls, one can envisage actively controlling the fluctuation spectra of the intervening material.
 Indeed, a natural speculation is that swimmers in biological (engineering) settings could (be designed to) actively control the forces they experience in confined geometries.

-\acknowledgments This work was supported by an EPSRC Research Studentship and Fulbright Scholarship (AAL) and by the European Research Council (Starting Grant GADGET No.~637334 to DV).
+\acknowledgments This work was supported by an EPSRC Research Studentship, Fulbright Scholarship and George F. Carrier Fellowship (AAL) and by the European Research Council (Starting Grant GADGET No.~637334 to DV).
 JSW acknowledges support from Swedish Research Council Grant No. 638-2013-9243, a Royal Society Wolfson Research Merit Award, and the 2015 Geophysical Fluid Dynamics Summer Study Program at the Woods Hole Oceanographic Institution (National Science Foundation and the Office of Naval Research under OCE-1332750).